 The Committee challenged the assumptions adopted by management particularly the key risk areas including cost estimates and timing of abandonment.
-The Committee noted the downward revision in cost estimates as at 31 December 2023 due to a lower assumed inflation rate.
-The Committee agreed with management's assumption to continue to adopt the mid-to-upper range cost estimates provided by a third party in 2022 due to significant uncertainty that remains over the condition of the Kiliwani North-1 well and abandonment requirements until the programme is agreed with the Tanzanian authorities.
-The decrease in cost estimates contributed US\$0.22 million to the overall decrease in the decommissioning liability as at 31 December 2023.
+The Committee noted the significant increase in cost estimates as at 31 December 2024 due to use of a Decommissioning Cost Report prepared by a third-party expert.
+The Committee agreed with management's assumption to adopt these cost estimates due to significant uncertainty that exists over the condition of the wells and abandonment requirements until the programme is agreed with the Tanzanian authorities.
+The increase in cost estimates contributed US\$3.76 million to the overall increase in the decommissioning liability as at 31 December 2024.